Concordium/concordium.github.io/source/mainnet/net/guides/tokens.rst

 ..
 Warning::

-    If you had previously had tokens in your wallet, these will not be recovered.
-You must add the tokens again.
+    If you had previously configured your wallet to be able to view selected tokens and you recover your wallet, the tokens will not be recovered.
+You must add the tokens again to view them in your wallet.

 .. |send-bw| image:: ../images/browser-wallet/send-ccd.png
              :alt: paper airplane